hominoids/SBC_Case_Builder/README.md

 There are a few more ideas for base cases to be worked on as well as a host of supporting accessory models that need to be created.
 It would also be nice to have all of the OEM accessories for each SBC in the library as well.
 I’m still looking for a better way to create accessory entries and groups, and  continue to expand and verify as many SBC as possible.
 With that and the obvious benefit of autonomously making SBC cases, this project has also been helping fulfill another personal goal.

 Computer aided design(CAD) has been around along time but I have been interested in exploring approaches to the next step, computer autonomous design.
 Regardless of the current or future object creation method, whether it be manufactured or materialized, I believe a universal approach to autonomous design will be needed to advance the human condition.
-This application has helped me explore and think about practical approaches that might be possible right now in autonomous design and I hope to continue this work by developing new tools and techniques for the new CAD, computer autonomous design.
+This application has helped me explore and think about practical approaches that might be possible right now in autonomous design and I hope to continue this work by developing new tools and techniques for the new CAD, Computer Autonomous Design.

 ### Notes